-This twenty hour restorative training will be held from September 27th to the 29th.
-The training will run from 6pm to 9pm on Friday the 27th, and from 9am to 5pm on Saturday the 28th and Sunday the 29th.
+This twenty hour restorative training will be held from January 31st to February 2nd.
+The training will run from 6pm to 9pm on Friday the 31st, and from 9am to 5pm on Saturday the 1st and Sunday the 2nd.

 Andrea Peloso has been offering courses based on her extensive experience assisting Judith Lasater as well as other teachers for over a decade and has been studying with Judith and teaching Restorative since 2004.
 She now teaches regularly across North America and sometimes further afield.
 Andrea creates a safe, fun, educational, and healing environment in which to learn and grow as people and as teachers.
 See Andrea’s full bio here.